RoadBytes/middleman/source/blog/2015-08-01-notes-of-my-form_tag-implementation.html.markdown

           = submit_tag "Update Instant Queue", class: "btn btn-default"
 ~~~

 So yeah, I had a good time with forms.
-It's something trying to learn all this at once, but after getting my hands dirty, at all comes together and learning/understanding sets in.
+It's something trying to learn all this at once, but after getting my hands dirty, it all comes together and learning/understanding sets in.
 Any question or comments, feel free to comment or email me.

 jason.data@roadbytes.me